ceroberoz/inEditor/README.md

 ## What's New?

-1. **Smarter AI Help**: Our AI assistant now uses multiple smart models to give you the best suggestions.
+1. **Multi-Model AI Collaboration**: Our AI assistant now uses multiple smart models to generate and combine the best suggestions.
-2. **Faster Results**: We've added caching, so you get AI help quicker than ever!
+2. **Enhanced AI Response Quality**: We've implemented a new process where the best-performing model refines the combined output from all models.
-3. **Better Quality Check**: We now use cool math (like Jaccard and Cosine similarity) to make sure the AI suggestions are top-notch.
+3. **Smarter Evaluation**: We use advanced metrics (Jaccard and Cosine similarity) to evaluate and rank AI suggestions.
-4. **Safer and More Accessible**: We've made the app safer with better security and easier to use for everyone.
+4. **Detailed Logging**: Added comprehensive logging for better debugging and transparency in the AI suggestion process.
+5. **Improved Error Handling**: More robust error management for a smoother user experience.

+## Important Note

+**HTTP Streaming Temporarily Disabled**: We've temporarily turned off HTTP streaming while we conduct further research and development to improve its implementation.
+We plan to bring this feature back soon with enhanced performance and reliability.

 ## Cool Features